 The American Legion National Library and Museum administers the Digital Archive, which represents the library's digital holdings.
 The Digital Archive captures, distributes and preserves digital products of the national organization of The American Legion.
 Here you can find the proceedings of national meetings, reports, brochures, post and officer manuals, and serial publications in various digital formats.
 Content grows daily as new collections and items are added to the Digital Archive.

-The American Legion Digital Archive content system is organized around collections that correspond to the administrative entities and publications of the national organization including the National Executive Committee, National Convention, The American Legion Dispatch, etc. Within each collection there are a number of related collections.
+The American Legion Digital Archive is organized around collections that correspond to the administrative entities and publications of the national organization including the National Executive Committee, National Convention, The American Legion Dispatch, etc. Within each collection there are a number of related collections.
 Each collection may contain an unlimited number of items.

 Return to the Digital Archive.

-Example from the Collections List page:
+Example from the Collection List page:

 Here are some search hints: